Testing and trust

 - Resource-bound tests — oversized archive members, deep nesting, and decompression limits are enforced and surfaced as warnings.

-- Identity tests — version epochs, vendor suffixes, prereleases, range specifiers, container digests, and same-name/different-origin components must survive unchanged; a structural-garbage guard is tested against both garbage and legitimate unusual values.
+ru_maxrss) and a per-phase peak that names which phase grew.
+The thresholds carry large cross-machine headroom, so the lane alarms on a real regression rather than on runner variance. - Identity tests — version epochs, vendor suffixes, prereleases, range specifiers, container digests, and same-name/different-origin components must survive unchanged; a structural-garbage guard is tested against both garbage and legitimate unusual values.

 - Determinism tests — repeat runs under a fixed

---as-ofmust be byte-identical, including the evidence-bundle ZIP. - Boundary tests — reviewer status defaults, VEX justification enforcement, self-approval rejection, gate/VEX consistency, and draft watermarks are asserted directly.
+- Boundary tests — reviewer status defaults, VEX justification enforcement, self-approval rejection, gate/VEX consistency, and draft watermarks are asserted directly.

 - Integrity tests — the audit-log hash chain, artifact hashes, and cross-artifact references are validated, and corrupted or tampered outputs must fail validation.